MrLixm/opscripting/doc/INDEX.md

 ```

 If you are familiar with the LUA module syntax, this means that all the
-lua modules will be accesible from the `opscripting` namespace.
+lua modules will be accesible from the `opscriptlibrary` namespace.

 3. Add the only dependency `llloger` to the `LUA_PATH` too.